 You May Also Enjoy 6 Good Tips to Keep Your Child Safe Going Back to School

 As all the children in school will be wearing the same uniform, put their name on every item of their school uniform as soon as you buy it.
 This includes coats, hats, PE gear, togs, towels, etc.

-Whether you use a label or a laundry pen, there will be mix ups but having names on items reduces the chances of them getting lost in the first place and any item they do lose can be easily identified and returned.
+Whether you use a label or a laundry pen, there will be mix ups but having names on items reduces the chances of them getting lost in the first place and any item they do misplace can be easily identified and returned.

-You May Also Enjoy: 10 Simple School Morning Hacks Guaranteed to Make Life Easier
+You May Also Enjoy 10 Simple School Morning Hacks Guaranteed to Make Life Easier

 #3.
 Look for Uniforms with Extras